Hitoshi Matsumoto: Bachelorhood

 Matsumoto remained single with no history of marriage for years after his comedy partner, Hamada, was married with children.
 He stated that he was not into romance, finding acts such as sharing a bed or bathing with someone else bothersome and unnecessary.

-It was revealed in July 2008 that Matsumoto was dating then 25-year-old tarento Ihara Rin.
+It was revealed in July 2008 that Matsumoto was dating then 25-year-old tarentoRin Ihara.
 In the evening of May 17, 2009, it was announced that Matsumoto's official bachelorhood had ended with a secret marriage ceremony between himself and the aforementioned Ihara.
 Ihara, a former weather announcer for the Japanese news program "ズームイン!!
 Super" (Zoom In!!
 Super) is nineteen years Matsumoto's junior, and apparently became pregnant by Matsumoto, prompting the marriage.
 The announcement of the marriage came via fax by Matsumoto's managing organization to several media outlets, including a personal message by Matsumoto himself: "My partner will quit her job and is currently pregnant.
 As this is a delicate time, I would like this to be dealt with as gently as possible.
 It would be best to hold a press conference, however I'm too embarrassed to, so I won't."

-On October 6, 2009, Matsumoto and Ihara Rin became parents to a daughter.
+On October 6, 2009, Matsumoto and Rin Ihara became parents to a daughter.
 At the time, Matsumoto was in South Korea for the screening of the film "Symbol."

 Interests

 Matsumoto's hobbies include driving, billiards, and video games.

 As an admirer of Vincent van Gogh, he has gone to Amsterdam to visit The Van Gogh Museum.
 These trips were filmed for The True Hitoshi Matsumoto (松本人志の本当, Matsumoto Hitoshi no Hontō), a special NHK BS documentary series.
 Another figure he respects is the late comedian, Kanbi Fujiyama.

 He enjoys tokusatsu shows and owns DVD box sets of series such as Kamen Rider and Giant Robo.
-He has parodied tokusatsu a number of times on his previous show, Downtown no Gottsu Ee Kanji (with characters such as the Go-Renjai, Miracle Ace and Aho Aho Man), and in his directorial film debut, Dainipponjin.
+He has parodied tokusatsu a number of times on his previous show, Downtown no Gottsu Ee Kanji (with characters such as the Go-Renjai, Miracle Ace and Aho Aho Man), and in his directorial film debut, Big Man Japan.